I became Left Wing out of Spite

 Shoshana Kaufman

-Mother, Teacher, wife, food lover, spiritual searcher.
+Mother, grandmother, teacher, wife, food lover, spiritual searcher.